 - 1. Be an ASRC Field Team Leader (FTL); - 2.
-Have served as FTL on at least three field tasks; - 3.
-Meet the technical standards set below, as determined by the Group Training Officer selected by the ASRC Board of Directors; - 4.
-Be proposed for Incident Staff qualification by a Group Training Officer at an ASRC Board of Director's business meeting and receive a simple majority of the vote. - 5.
-Complete ICS-300, Intermediate Incident Command System; - 6.
-Complete a minimum total of 64 hours of classroom training in Search and Rescue management.
-Classes which may be used to satisfy this requirement include, but are not limited to: - a.
+Have served as FTL on at least three field tasks; - -Meet the technical standards set below, as determined by the Group Training Officer. selected by the ASRC Board of Directors; - 3.
+Receive a favorable simple majority vote of the member's group: - Be proposed for Incident Staff/Search Manager IV qualification certification by thea Group Training Officer at an ASRC Board of Director's business-meeting and receive a favorable simple majority of the vote:- - 5.4.
+Complete ICS-300, Intermediate Incident Command System; - 6-5.
+Complete a minimum total of 64 hours of classroom training in Search and Rescue management. - Classes which may be used to satisfy this requirement include, but are not limited to: - a.
 ICS-300 (24 hours); - b.
 Managing Search Operations (40 hours); - c.
-Managing the Search Function (40 hours); - d.
-Managing Land Search Operations (40 hours); - e.
+Managing the Search Function (40 hours); - d.Managing Land Search Operations (40 hours); - e.
 Practical Search Operations (40 hours); - f.
-Search Manager for Ground Search and Rescue (24 hours); - g.
-Planning Section Chief for Search and Rescue (24 hours); - h.
-National Inland SAR Planning Course (40 hours); - i.
+Search Manager for Ground Search and Rescue (24 hours); - g.Planning Section Chief for Search and Rescue (24 hours); - h.National Inland SAR Planning Course (40 hours); - i.
 National Basic Inland SAR Course (20 hours); - j.
 Virginia Management Team Member (40 hours); - k.
 Virginia Management Team Leader (40 hours); - 1.
 Incident Commander for Ground Search and Rescue (32 hours); - m.
-Lost Person Behavior (8 to 32 hours); - n.
-Urban Search and Investigation (16 hours); - o.
+Lost Person Behavior (8 to 32 hours); - n.Urban Search and Investigation (16 hours); - o.
 Wide Area Search (24 hours); - p.
-Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors - D. Serve as a member of the Command Post or Base Staff on one incident within the last three years.
+Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors

+D, 6.
+Serve as a member of the Command Post or Base Staff on one incident within the last three years.